sandeep000017/AWS_ASG_Alert_sends/README.md

 # AWS_ASG_Alert_sends
-AMI is in available state or no
+AMI is in available state or no by using lambda boto3